-The operating agreement requires the Company to fund an operating reserve account in the initial amount of \$262,050 upon the payment of the third installment of the investor member's capital contribution.
-In addition, the NCHFA RPP loan agreement also requires the Company to fund an operating reserve in the greater of \$1,500 per unit, or six month's debt service and operating expenses (the "required minimum balance"), on or before the conversion date of the loan.
-The reserve shall be deposited into a segregated reserve account to fund operating expenses in excess of operating revenues.
-The managing member shall not utilize the operating reserve without written consent from the investor member.
-The NCHFA's prior written approval is also required if the balance in the account is below the required minimum balance, or if the disbursement would cause the account to fall below the required minimum balance.
-As of December 31, 2022, the investor member's third capital contribution has not been received, and the NCHFA RPP loan has not yet converted to its permanent phase and, accordingly, the operating reserve account has not yet been funded.
+The operating agreement requires the Company to fund an operating reserve account in the total amount of \$760,750, consisting of an initial amount of \$380,375 upon the payment of the fourth installment of the investor member's capital contribution, and an additional \$380,375 upon the payment of the seventh installment of the investor member's capital contribution.
+PrimThe reserve shall be deposited into an interest-bearing segregated reserve account to fund operating expenses in excess of operating revenues.
+The managing member may not utilize the operating reserve until after the later of the stabilization date, as defined, or the conversion of all loans to permanent status.
+In addition, the managing member shall not utilize the operating reserve without written consent from the investor member.
+As of December 31, 2022, the investor member's fourth capital contribution has not been received, and, accordingly, the operating reserve account has not yet been funded.